 The global economy is the sum total of the economies of individuals, corporations and all nations in existence today.
-It is influencing the economies of individual nations and at the same time being influenced by macroeconomic policies of the individual nations and the economic policies of world bodies like the World Trade Organization, World Bank, International Monetary Fund, etc. Protectionism, a significant component of the 16th mercantilist economist system that emerged in Europe, is still being pursued to protect national economies from the perceived and real threats of globalism and international competition.
+It is influencing the economies of individual nations and at the same time being influenced by macroeconomic policies of the individual nations and the economic policies of world bodies like the World Trade Organization, World Bank, International Monetary Fund, etc. Protectionism, a significant component of the 16th mercantilist economies from the perceived and real threats of globalism and international competition.
 It has repercussions for the global economy.
 The global economy too, as product of the forces of globalization, has acquired certain features and components which define its anatomy and strengthens its influence on or reactions to protectionist policies.
 The goals of this article are examining the anatomy of the global economy in the era of globalization and explaining its implications for protectionism.